 was remarked and it was hinted at that this would be a `technically difficult' thing to do.
 This was accomplished in \cite{rrz01}.\\

 Lastly, a family of mollifiers that generalizes \eqref{bcy} was studied in \cite{krz02} and independently and almost simultaneously by Sono in \cite{sono}.\\

-Another intriguing recent result is due to Bettin and Gonek \cite{bg}.
-They prove with a very short and elegant argument involving Mellin transforms and Parseval's formula that if one takes $\theta = \infty$, then the Riemann hypothesis would follow (not just $100\%$).
-Of course, we are very far away from such lengths of mollifiers and it is suspected that mollifiers might be optimal when their size is $1-\varepsilon$.
-However, theoretically this approach opens the door to a direction towards the Riemann hypothesis via the moments.\\
+It was suspected from an argument of Farmer (`$\theta=\infty$ conjecture'), see \cite{farmer1} and \cite[p.
+1]{bg}, that mollifiers might be optimal when their size is $1-\varepsilon$ in that they produce $100\%$ of zeros on the critical line.
+However, another intriguing recent result in this direction is due to Bettin and Gonek \cite{bg}.
+They prove with a very short and elegant argument involving Mellin transforms and Parseval's formula that if one takes $\theta = \infty$, then RH would follow (not just $100\%$).
+Of course, we are very far away from such lengths of mollifiers.
+Nevertheless, theoretically this approach opens the door to a direction towards RH via the moments.\\

 In this paper we propose to mollify the whole perturbed Riemann zeta-function.
 In other words, we mollify $V(s)$ for a general $d$.
 As pointed out in the literature, see e.g. \cite[$\mathsection$ 3]{conrey89} and \cite[p.
-515]{feng}, the idea behind Selbetg's method is to mollify $\zeta(s)$ directly.
+515]{feng}, the idea behind Selberg's method is to mollify $\zeta(s)$ directly.
 However, in Levinson's framework, what one needs to mollify is the whole perturbed function $V(s)$.
 This is not an easy task and one runs into serious combinatorial difficulties.
 Indeed, as remarked in \cite[Remark (c)]{feng}, `it is too complicated to optimize exactly the coefficients of the mollifier.'
 It is in fact too complicated to even \textsl{display} the terms of the mollified moment, let alone optimize them.\\

-To accomplish this task, we examine the behavior of the inverse of $1/V(s)$ as the degree $d$ increases.
+To accomplish this task, we examine the behavior of the inverse $1/V(s)$ as the degree $d$ increases.
 Namely, we will be studying the expression

 as a function of $d$ and the complex variable $s$.
 We shall be able to compute the mean value integral appearing in \eqref{kappa} with any desired degree of accuracy in terms of $d$.\\

 In other words, instead of examining